phillmv/okayfail.com-old/_posts/2011-08-12-rvm-not-invented-here.md

 In my relatively short career, I've come to the realization that one of the most important luxuries in life is the ability to **not care** and in this regard RVM was a huge step forward for humanity.

 It has yet to fail me, across maybe a dozen machines.
-If you're going to build a replacement it better be just as good at [enabling me](https://twitter.com/#!/raganwald/status/96984328084520960) to **Totally Not Give A Shit**&trade;, and building the interpreter is one of the bigger pieces of the puzzle.
+If you're going to build a replacement it better be just as good at [enabling me](https://twitter.com/#!/raganwald/status/96984328084520960) to **Totally Not Give A Shit**&trade;.
+Building the interpreter is one of the bigger pieces of that puzzle.
 Stretching that functionality across a whole separate tool is just More Complexity Than It Is Worth&trade;. rbenv is a tool for switching environment variables, which is nice, but what I really want is a tool for managing my interpreter environments.

 Close, but not quite.